danosb/psi_influence/quantum_api/README.md

 All data and results are stored to a local database.
 At the end, the user is presented with an overall outcome showing the probability of randomness for each set of numbers (pre-observed and real-time).
 In theory, we'd expect the real-time number set to be open to influence while the pre-observed group is not.

-* **main3.py** - Similar concept to above, but it uses only text rather than images, and also it only suggests to influence in one direction (rather than having varying instructions to influence in positive/negative directions).
+**main3.py** uses a basically similar approach as described above, but it uses only text rather than images, and also it only suggests to influence in one direction (rather than having varying instructions to influence in positive/negative directions).

-*